eandersson/storm.scheduler/README.rst

 Example usage
 -------------
-A simple example would look like this.
+A simple example would look something like this.

 .. code:: python